-The consequence for commercial law was a division of powers that was neither logical nor easily changeable.
+- in the Great Republic to the south.
+It is not too much of an exaggeration to say that the battle for states' rights was fought in both countries in the 1860s, with the "states" winning in Canada and the federal government winning in the United States. - The consequence for commercial law was a division of powers that was neither logical nor easily changeable.
 Local institutions grew up around the functions allocated to one level or the other, with all their inbuilt capacity to resist change.
-The BNA Act itself was an act of a foreign parliament, a parliament never eager to become involved in colonial trivia - until 1982, when it became part of a patriated constitution with no practical amending formula at all.
+The BNA Act itself was an act of a foreign parliament, a parliament never eager to become involved in colonial trivia until 1982, when it became part of a patriated constitution with no practical amending formula at all.

 Allocation of powers relating to corporate governance in the Constitution Act, 1867

-Provinces: Federal government:

-Incorporation of companies with Provincial objects Property and civil rights in the province Management of lands and resources Generally all matters of a merely local or private nature in the province Regulation of trade and commerce
+Provinces: Incorporation of companies with Federal government: Regulation of trade and comprovincial objects merce Property and civil rights in the province Banking and incorporation of banks Management of lands and resources Bankruptcy and insolvency Generally all matters of a merely Patents and copyrigh local or private nature in the province Peace, order and good govern- ment Matters not exclusively assigned to the provinces

-Banking and incorporation of banks

-Bankruptcy and insolvency

-Patents and copyright

-Peace, order and good government

-Matters not exclusively assigned to the provinces